r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Description ==
 Welcome to the metaverse, WordPress!
-The Three Object Viewer plugin is a drag and drop way to publish virtual worlds or 3D content using your WordPress site.
-The plugin supports AR VR and 2D in a browser window and runs React Three Fiber under the hood with support for the three-omi audio emitter extension.
+The 3OV plugin is a drag and drop way to publish virtual worlds or 3D content using your WordPress site.
+The plugin supports AR VR and 2D in a browser window and runs React Three Fiber under the hood with support for many interoperable extensions.
+Newly added is our AI features in the NPC block!
+Give it a try!

 ## Drag and drop WebXR
 The three object viewer plugin makes it possible to drag and drop 3D (glb) files into your WordPress block editor content.
 Wherever you can put a block, you can put a virtual world.